JasonGiedymin/backbone-todojs-coffeescript/README.md

 ## See it in action ##
 See both versions in action [here](http://jasongiedymin.github.com/backbone-todojs-coffeescript/)

-The above also links to the annotated source for both verions as well.
+The above links to the annotated source for both verions as well.

 ## Contributions ##